 Note that the following information does NOT include all requirements for a graduate degree in Computer Science.
-NOTE ALSO THAT DEGREE REQUIREMENTS MAY CHANGE AT THE DISCRETION OF THE DEPARTMENT.
+NOTE ALSO THAT DEGREE REQUIREMENTS MAY CHANGE AT THE DISCRETION OF THE SOC.
 SUCH CHANGES ARE USUALLY IMPLEMENTED IMMEDIATELY.
 IT IS THE STUDENT'S RESPONSIBILITY TO MAKE SURE THEY CONFORM TO THE MOST UP TO DATE DEGREE REQUIREMENTS.

-• All new students will be advised by Professor John Miller, Graduate Coordinator until a Major Professor is chosen.
+• All new students will be advised by Professor John Miller or Dr. Lakshmish Ramaswamy, Graduate Coordinators, until a Major Professor is chosen.
 Please note the office hours below, which may vary by semester.